wptide/docs/docpress/docpress-core/fixture/onmount/README.md

   > Registers a behavior for `selector` to run the callback `init()`.
 The `exit()` callback will be called once the behavior is triggered again but the element is no longer attached to the DOM.
   >
   > The callbacks are passed an object `b`, and the same object is passed for both `init` and `exit`.
-This allows them to communicate and keep aware of state.
+This allows them to communicate and keep aware of the state.
   >
   > An ID is also provided, `b.id`, which is guaranteed unique for every behavior-element pair.